hibatoarrahmen/the-wild-oasis-main/README.md

 ## App Deployment with SAM on AWS

-The **Wild Oasis** app is deployed on **AWS** using **CloudFormation** to manage infrastructure, providing a scalable and efficient cloud environment for serving the React web app.
+In this section , we deployed **Wild Oasis** app on **AWS** using **CloudFormation** to manage infrastructure, providing a scalable and efficient cloud environment for serving the React web app.
 Here's how the deployment is structured:

 ![Alt text](./Images%20and%20demo/Deployment.jpeg)